 Hanging Garden of Vegetables

-There's no gardening rule that says hanging baskets have to be flowers.
+There is no gardening rule that says hanging baskets have to be flowers.
 Most vegetables will work in hanging planters, too.
-You may even get a better yield, thanks to the heat that is being reflected back off the wall.
+You may even get a better yield, due in part to the heat that is being reflected back off the wall.

 You can use any type of container you like, from old buckets to recycled soda bottles, even expensive ceramic bowls.
 Just remember that the containers will get heavy when they are full of wet soil and fruiting plants.
-This gardener has attached strong horizontal boards across the wall to hang the baskets on.Continue to 4 of 10 below.
+This gardener has hung baskets attached to strong horizontal boards along a wall.Continue to 4 of 10 below.

 04 of 10